Here for our final news roundup and information overload.

 Senator, what we do is we enforce the law.

-But let me just say this you're not.
+But let me just say this.

-Stunning to hear you say that the prior administration reunited children with their parents.
+It is stunning to me, stunning to hear you say that the prior administration reunited children with their parents.

-I see this is their fault.
+So this is their fault?

-When in the world, so you're not going to take any responsibility for the indentured servitude and exploitation of children that is happening on your watch a moment ago, you were crowing about the fact that you treated children so well, and yet we find tens of thousands of children who are forced to work as slaves because of your policies, and you turn around and blame a prior administration.
+A moment ago, you were crowing about the fact that you treated children so well, and yet we find tens of thousands of children who are forced to work as slaves because of your policies, and you turn around and blame a prior administration.

 Mr. Secretary, this is par for the course for you.

-You do it every time you appear before this committee, you do it every time you appear before Congress.
+You do it every time you appear before Congress.

 I, for one, am sick and tired of it, and thousands of children are in physical danger.

-Danger because of what you are doing.
+Danger, because of what you are doing.

 You should have resigned long ago.